 The Collines-de-l'Outaouais Police Department has been managing alarm permits since January 2013.

-For additional information or to request a permit, please go to the MRC website or fill up the form.
+For additional information or to request a permit, please contact the MRC.

 In Quebec, nine out of ten fire alarms received by the monitoring centres are unfounded.
 Sometimes they are due to a deficient installation of the alarm system, poor maintenance or a deficient component.
 In most cases, they are due to light smoke such as water vapour, cigarette smoke, heating smoke or even dust.